apisec-inc/documentation/docs/Testguide.md

   The 'Authentications' list contains all the 'Credentials/Tokens' previously provided while registering the API.
 You can also add and edit them on this page.

 It is mandatory to have a "Default" an "Invalid_Auth" authentications in a every environment for security testing.
-    1.To add Environment Click on 'Add Env', Insert Name and BaseURL.
+    1.To add Environment Click on 'Add Env', Insert Name and BaseURL. <br>
-    2.To Add an Auth Click on 'Add Auth' Insert and select 'Authentication Type'.
+    2.To Add an Auth Click on 'Add Auth' Insert and select 'Authentication Type'.<br>
-    3.To Test added Authentication, select Auth and click on 'Test Authentications'.
+    3.To Test added Authentication, select Auth and click on 'Test Authentications'.<br>

 ## **4. Initiate a Scan** :
   The important feature on the 'Project' page is the 'Scan'.
 You can initiate a Scan on the current Project by clicking on scan tile on the right of the page.